Acidham/recent-files-in-folders/README.md

 5. Press `CMD` to reveal in Finder
 6. Press `Tab` to enter File action on selected file

-## Advance Configuration
+## User Configuration

-* A Custom string format can be set in *date_format* workflow value (Format cheat sheet: http://strftime.org/)
+* A Custom string format can be set see cheat sheet: http://strftime.org/
-* If `search_subfolders` is set to `True` the subfolders in the directory will be read as well.
-If set to `False` Subfolders will be ignored.
+* Search in Subfolders:  Subfolders in the directory will be searched as well.
+If not set Subfolders will be ignored.
-* To restrict search to certain filetypes add a comma separated list of extensions to `ext_comma_sep` e.g. `jpg,png` will only search for jpg and png files.
+* To restrict search to certain filetypes add a comma separated list of extensions e.g. `jpg,png` will only search for jpg and png files.

 ## Screenshot